grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -compactor.tables-to-compact
 [tables_to_compact: <int> | default = 0]

 # Do not compact N latest tables.
-Together with
+Together with -compactor.run-once and
-# -boltdb.shipper.compactor.run-once and
-# -boltdb.shipper.compactor.tables-to-compact, this is useful when clearing
+# -compactor.tables-to-compact, this is useful when clearing compactor backlogs.
-# compactor backlogs.
 # CLI flag: -compactor.skip-latest-n-tables
 [skip_latest_n_tables: <int> | default = 0]